The Reality of Being a Doctor in India – Only the Hard Facts & Truth

 - One needs to get a rank out of millions of students trying for it.
 If you do get a rank then welcome to the medical college.
-Many students in their dreams to be a doctor attempt the exams for 4 to 5 years and then clear the exams.
+Many students in their dreams to be a doctor attempt the exams for 4 to 5 years and then make the exams.
 So, before even starting their education half of their youth is over.

 - By the time a medical student reaches the final year, he/she would be working minimum 12 hours a day (excluding the classes and exam preparation).

 - Once the young doctor reaches houseman ship, many might think things will get easier!
 But on the contrary, it gets even harder.
-The responsibility increases 10 times more.
+The responsibility increases ten times more.
 The young intern is bombarded with cases in all the departments he/she is posted.
 It’s true that it is the time to learn and most of the interns take up the challenge to improve their skills of diagnosis and treatment.

 - Then starts another herculean effort to crack the entrance exam for post graduation.
 Among thousands of medicos, dental surgeons, and health professionals, only 2 % will get an entry into Govt. post graduation.

-- Once you gain entry into post graduation then the game just gets more intense.
+- Once you gain entry into post graduation, then the game just gets more intense.
 During my post graduation days, I had worked for around 15 hours every day including night shift.
 The logic that went around was being a PG it was your duty.
-Pay was minimal but till that time there was no monetary motivation for most of the doctors.
+Pay was minimal, but till that time there was no monetary motivation for most of the doctors.
 It was the will to do some good and being appreciated/respected for your efforts.

 - What is the pay for all these life long efforts?
 After all, the doctor also needs some dignity and finance to run his family.
 The salary is average that will keep increasing with experience.
-But it is nowhere near his/her friends who are earning 5 times more working half the time at some air conditioned MNC office.
+But it is nowhere near his/her friends who are earning five times more working half the time at some air conditioned MNC office.

 So, in spite of:

 - All the long years of studying (around 14 years in total),